Howling Bells

 Originally called Waikiki, the band changed its name and musical style preceding its move from Australia to England.
-Howling Bells' debut album, Howling Bells, was produced by Ken Nelson.
-The album charted in the Top 100 in the UK and just outside the Top 50 in Australia, and it was included on Album of the Year lists for a number of publications.
-The band's next release, Radio Wars (2009), received mixed reviews, although it charted higher than its predecessor in both the UK and Australia.
-The band supported Coldplay on the third leg of the North American Viva la Vida Tour.
-In 2009, Gigwise named Juanita Stein "the sexiest woman in rock."
+Howling Bells' self-titled debut album was produced by Ken Nelson and released in 2006.
+The album charted in both the UK and Australia, and was included on several year-end lists.
+The band's next release, Radio Wars (2009), received mixed reviews, although it charted higher than its predecessor.
 Their third album, The Loudest Engine (2011), received largely favourable reviews but underperformed on the charts in comparison to the bands' two prior releases.
-In 2011, original Howling Bells bass guitarist, Brendan Picchio, left the band.
 Their fourth album, Heartstrings, was released in June 2014.
+A fifth, Strange Life, is slated for release in February 2026.

-Howling Bells have been labelled as "melodic blues" and "country-goth."
-They were influenced by The Beatles and Jimi Hendrix, and were often compared to Mazzy Star and The Velvet Underground.
+Howling Bells have described their sound as "melodic blues" and "country-goth."
+The band count acts such as The Beatles and Jimi Hendrix as influences, and have been compared to Mazzy Star and The Velvet Underground.

 History

 Formation

-In 1999, Glenn Moule, Joel Stein, and Juanita Stein formed the pop rock group Waikiki.
+In 1999, Glenn Moule formed the pop rock group Waikiki with the Stein siblings – Juanita on lead vocals and bass, and Joel on guitar and backing vocals.
 They toured the Australian eastern states as a trio and released an EP, Presents, in 2000.
-In 2002, with a rhythm guitarist, they issued the Top 50 album I'm Already Home.
-With four members, the band then toured Australia and New Zealand.
-Shortly thereafter, Brendan Picchio joined Waikiki as a bassist, and Juanita switched to rhythm guitar.
+In 2002, now with rhythm guitarist Jimmy Brandon, they issued the Top 50 album I'm Already Home.
+The band then toured Australia and New Zealand.
+In early 2003, Brandon left the band and bassist Brendan Picchio joined, with Juanita switching to rhythm guitar.
 The group soon became dissatisfied with its material, so the members chose a new direction for their music.
 They wrote a number of new songs and made a wish list of producers with whom they would like to work.
 In 2004, the band changed its name to Howling Bells, as its members felt that phrase better embodied its newly adapted indie rock style.

 I realised onstage one night that I wasn't into it.
 I didn't believe in what I was doing.
 I thought, how will [the audience] feel it if I can't?